gradle/gradle/design-docs/gradle-3.0.md

     - old `gradlew`
     - old `GradleConnector`

-## Change minimum version for building and testing Java source to Java 6
+## Change minimum version for building and testing Java source to Java 6 (DONE)

 Change cross-compilation and test execution to require Java 6 or later.
-Building against Java 5 requires that the compiler daemon and test execution infrastructure still support Java 5.
+Building against Java 6 requires that the compiler daemon and test execution infrastructure still support Java 6.

 - Document minimum version in user guide
 - Add samples and documentation to show how to compile, test and run using a different Java version.
-(DONE)
 - Clean up `DefaultClassLoaderFactory`. - Not possible, the workaround is still necessary for Java 6
 - Change `InetAddressFactory` so that it no longer uses reflection to inspect `NetworkInterface`.
-(DONE)
 - Replace usages of `guava-jdk5`. - Not for Gradle 3.0

 ### Test coverage